redRain47/BinaryTree/README.md

 # BinaryTree
-Class that contains implementation of methods to working with such dynamic structure as binary tree
+Class that contains implementation of methods to working with such dynamic structure as binary tree (with levels and list comprised of head nodes of levels)